Psalms For Life

 As with Psalm 1, this psalm declares who this world’s truly enviable people are.
 And again, it singles out people we wouldn’t normally pick.
 What makes those who care for the poor so blessed?
 God.
 Because they care for the poor as God does, he’s there for them when trouble strikes.
 He protects them from harm and heals their diseases.

 I want to be like you, God.
 To be remade in your likeness.
 To have your moral character, to be holy.
-Yet I’m surrounded by vultures who only want me dead.
+Yet I’m surrounded by evildoers who only want me dead.
 But not you, Lord—your welcome never wears out!
 So please forgive my sins, heal me, and make me new.
 Amen.

 In your free moments today, meditate on this truth: